Oatly IPO: Oprah-Backed Company to Offer OTLY Stock on Nasdaq

 However, the IPO market in 2020 showed that investors aren’t looking at profitability as much as they used to.
 As more startups go public earlier in the companies’ lives, more IPOs are companies without profit.
 Additionally, Oatly’s cash and equivalents increased from $10.6 million in 2019 to $105.4 million in 2020.

 Oatly believes the world is turning more toward nondairy products, and that global adoption is only beginning.
 To get better insight on the company’s finances and market opportunities, you can check out the Oatly IPO prospectus.
 And for those interested in Oatly stock, let’s look at the details.

 On February 23, Oatly announced that it had confidentially filed with the SEC.
 The company didn’t give any information about pricing, share number or offering date at the time.
 But the filing is now public, so we have a little more information.

 Are you looking for the latest investment opportunities?
 Then Investment U is the place to be!
 Sign up for our free e-letter to receive tips and research from investing experts.
 Whether you’re a beginner or an experienced investor, there’s something for everyone.
 And if IPO investing interests you, check out our IPO Calendar to stay up-to-date on the market’s latest offerings.

 Oatly stock is filed to trade on the Nasdaq under the ticker symbol OTLY.
 Unfortunately, the Oatly IPO price, date and share number are still unknown.
-However, the SEC states companies who filed confidentially must make the filing public no less than 15 days before.
+However, the SEC states that companies that file confidentially must make the filing public no fewer than 15 days before the IPO.
 That means the Oatly IPO date could be sometime after May 4.